 A study on the physiological and therapeutic effects of high frequency electrical pulses

-A study on the impact of cranial electrical stimulation on neurochemical production
+The impact of cranial electrical stimulation on neurochemical levels

 10 patients had cerebrospinal fluid and plasma collected before and after undergoing 20 minutes of cranial electrical stimulation (CES) with a cranial electrical stimulator.
 Data analysis showed that cerebrospinal fluid and plasma levels of serotonin and beta-endorphin increased significantly, and melatonin increased significantly in plasma.
 This hypothalamic modulation may explain the reported antidepressant effect of CES.